 It is estimated that approximately one person in twenty over the age of 65 suffers from Alzheimer’s disease.
-Years of research support the suggestion that regular (lifetime) coffee/caffeine intake could lessen memory decline and that coffee consumption may reduce the risk of developing the disease.
+Years of research support the suggestion that regular (lifetime) coffee/caffeine intake could lessen memory decline and that could lessen memory decline and that daily coffee consumption can actually protect against developing the disease.

 A 2009 study from Finland and Sweden, followed 1,400 people for approximately 20 years, and showed that those who reported consumption of 3-5 cups daily were 65% less likely to develop dementia and Alzheimer’s disease than non-drinkers or occasional coffee drinkers.

 A case-control study published in the Journal of Alzheimer’s Disease found direct evidence that caffeine/coffee intake is associated with a reduced risk of dementia or delayed onset, largely for individuals who already show signs of mild memory loss.
 Furthermore, coffee appeared to be the major or only source of caffeine for these individuals.

 Although it is not known precisely how coffee helps impede the development of Alzheimer’s, Chuanhai Cao, PhD., a lead author of the study, theorized that the accumulation of beta-amyloid plaque, a protein already present in our brains and the primary characteristic in Alzheimer’s disease, is inhibited by caffeine intake.
 He goes on to say “moderate daily consumption of caffeinated coffee appears to be the best dietary option for long-term protection against Alzheimer’s memory loss”.

 Parkinson’s disease is a degenerative disorder of the central nervous system.
 While the average onset of the disease is typically over 60 years, the estimation is that one in ten people are diagnosed before the age of 50, with slightly more men than women affected.